nit4y/boggle-pygame/README.md

 # Boggle in Pygame
 This is a boggle game written entirely in Python (pygame)

+## Music
+We don't own the music here.
+It is CD Projekt RED property (thats actually some The Witcher 3 music added for fun).

 Notable features:
 1. Square marking for next possible move - with each move the user makes the game will mark the next possible movments on the board